 Areas of focus

-Powering Up supports community businesses in three key areas:
+Powering Up currently supports community businesses in two key areas:

 - Digital growth